velarde9/VBA-challenge/README.md

 Set wb = ActiveWorkbook

-'analyze each worksheet
+analyze each worksheet
 For Each ws In Worksheets

-'summary table
+summary table
 Dim summary_table As Long
 summary_table = 2